metaopt/torchopt/docs/source/implicit_diff/implicit_diff.rst

     :width: 80%
     :align: center

+Implicit differentiation is the task of differentiating through the solution of an optimization problem satisfying a mapping function :math:`T` capturing the optimality conditions of the problem.
-Implicit differentiation is the task of differentiating the solution of a minimization problem with respect to its inputs.
+The simplest example is to differentiate through the solution of a minimization problem with respect to its inputs.
 Namely, given

 .. math::